 Did you know 30 to 40 million Americans fear the dentist?
 Dental anxiety and phobia are common.
 It can lead many patients to avoid visiting the dentist, even for routine examinations and cleanings.
-Failure to visit the dentist on an annual basis can increase the risk of periodontal diseases.
-One of the things we provide at Kevin F. Postal, DDS, is to assist patients with dental phobia and anxiety by offering relaxation dentistry.
-Our services can prevent patients from missing dental appointments and provide a relaxing experience when visiting our Ballwin family dentistry.
+Failure to visit the dentist on an annual basis can increase the risk of periodontal disease.
+One of the things we provide at Kevin F. Postol, DDS, is to assist patients with dental phobia and anxiety by offering relaxation dentistry.
+Our services can prevent patients from missing dental appointments and provide a relaxing experience.

 If you are anxious about any of our dental procedures, relaxation dentistry can help you stay comfortable and relaxed.